 7. In the event that no Candidate receives a majority on the first ballot the following rules of elimination shall be used:

-Before the General Election in even-numbered years, the Chairman shall appoint a Committee to review the Bylaws and to recommend revision, if any.
-The Bylaws and revisions, if any, shall be reported by the Committee at the Organization Meeting and shall be voted on by the Central Committee.
+1. Before the General Election in even-numbered years, the Chairman shall appoint a Committee to review the bylaws and to recommend revision, if any.
+The bylaws and revisions, if any, shall be reported by the Committee at the Organization Meeting and shall be voted on by the Central Committee.

-These bylaws were amended and reviewed, all revisions made within these bylaws were passed by majority vote of the Central Committee and were properly called and assembled on September 21st, 2017.
+3. These bylaws were amended and reviewed, and all revisions made within these bylaws were passed by a majority vote of the Central Committee and were properly called and assembled on June 21st, 2018.

 Bill Bruch (SCRP Chairman)